(Updated on July 28, 2022)

 Distributor Cap and Rotor Replacement Cost

-In most cases, expect to pay somewhere between $30 and $60 for parts and another $40 to $70 in labor.
+In most cases, expect to pay somewhere between $100 and $200 for parts (distributor rotor and distributor cap) and another $150 to $300 in labor.
 As you can see, this isn’t too expensive of a job compared to others.
-But be prepared to pay some extra fees and taxes on top of the total estimated price.

 Can I Replace the Distributor Cap and Rotor Myself?

 For most people, this is a simple task and you’ll save yourself some money by doing so.
-Back when auto shop class was a thing in high schools, replacing a distributor cap was one of the first things you were taught.
-But since modern ignition systems are now distributor-less, the task has become a lost art.
+Back when auto shop class was taught in high schools, replacing a distributor cap was likely one of the first things you learned how to do.
+But since modern ignition systems have no distributor, the task has become a lost art.

 Nonetheless, a good service manual will walk you through the process and you may even be able to find a YouTube video for the specific procedure to your vehicle.
 Just be sure to disconnect the car’s battery to avoid the possibility of zapping yourself.